-This feature is intended to support the assertion that all rows (or no rows) of a result-set validate a predicate.
+This feature is intended to support the assertion that all rows (or no rows or some rows or a single row) of a result-set validate a predicate.
 For example, you want to test that a query effectively returns all the sales with a cost higher or equal to 1000$.
 A check could be that the value returned by the query for TotalAmountWithVAT is greater or equal than 1000 for each row!

-For more complex testing conditions than all/no rows, check the advanced row-count page.
+For more complex testing conditions than all/no/some/single rows, check the advanced row-count page.

 System under test